Bachelor of Arts (Dance)

 -

-Students have the opportunity to complete the Secondment and Industry Placement unit as part of this course.
+Students will complete the Career Pathways unit as part of this course.
 It is a professional practice unit consisting of choreography, rehearsal, and performance, which aids in both the training and assessment of students in the dance program.

-- Apply broad historical, philosophical, theoretical and practical discipline knowledge to a range of professional and associated dance-related contexts.
+- Apply broad theoretical, technical and practical discipline knowledge to a range of professional and associated dance-related contexts.

 - Think critically to analyse, interpret and conceptualise complex disciplinary knowledge within a choreographic and dance performance context.